appbaseio/reactive-manual/docs/v1.0.0/components/ToggleButton.md

 ![Image to be displayed](https://i.imgur.com/Zyooy5N.png)

-`ToggleButton` sensor component creates a toggle button UI widget.
-It is used for filtering results based on a fixed set of toggleable options.
+`ToggleButton` creates a toggle button UI component that is connected to a database field.
+It is used for filtering results based on a fixed set of toggle-able options.

 Example uses:
 * filter movies by ratings between 1 and 5,